ellacass/tRNAdb_scripts/README.md

 | Only in existing tRNAdb (not covered here) | 171 |

-Of the 228 unique taxon IDs in this dataset, **214 (94%)** are not represented in the existing tRNAdb, representing a substantial expansion of archaeal tRNA coverage.
+Of the 228 unique taxon IDs in this dataset, **214 (94%)** are not represented in the existing tRNAdb, representing an expansion of archaeal tRNA coverage.
 The 171 taxon IDs present only in the existing tRNAdb are not covered by this dataset, this could also be due to expansion of archaeal taxonomy, my quality filters does not include many genomes from these groups, and I only downloaded genomes that are assigned to a superphyla under the nomenclature (Asgard, DPANN, TACK and Euryarchaeota)